 The Company performs its annual impairment review of goodwill in the fourth quarter of each year and when a triggering event occurs between annual impairment dates.
-For 2018, the Company performed a quantitative assessment of goodwill and determined that the fair value of the reporting unit exceeded its carrying amount, as such, step two does not need to be performed.
-Accordingly, the Company determined that its goodwill was not impaired.
-For 2019, the Company performed a qualitative assessment of goodwill and determined that it was not more likely than not that the fair value of its reporting unit with goodwill was less than the carrying amounts.
+For 2020, the Company performed a qualitative assessment of goodwill and determined that it was not more likely than not that the fair value of its reporting unit with goodwill was less than the carrying amounts.
 Accordingly, the Company determined that its goodwill was not impaired.

 The Company performs its annual impairment review of indefinite-lived intangibles in the fourth quarter of each year and when a triggering event occurs between annual reporting dates.
-In 2019, the Company performed a qualitative assessment of indefinite-lived trade names and determined there was no indication of impairment.
-Accordingly, no impairment charges were recognized in 2019.
+In 2020, the Company performed a qualitative assessment of indefinite-lived trade names and determined there was no indication of impairment.
+Accordingly, no impairment charges were recognized in 2020.
 During the quarter ended September 30, 2018, the Company performed a test of indefinite-lived trade names.
 This test was triggered by the Company's decision during the quarter to rename and rebrand certain products in the Software segment.
 Upon completion of the impairment test, the Company recorded an impairment charge of \$0.6 million which is included in other operating income for the year ended December 31, 2018.